ittaboba/ColorKit/README.md

 # ColorKit

-An Open source Swift framework for working with color spaces.
+An Open source Swift library for working with color spaces.

 This project is licensed under the terms of the MIT license.